ps2alerts/stack/README.md

 Simply execute `ps2alerts-start` in your terminal to begin!

 Once the stack has started, if this is for the first time, you'll need to import the database sample.
 To do this, execute `ps2alerts-dev-db`.

+### Connecting to Mongodb

+We are using MongoDB as our data document storage solution.
+In order to connect to Mongo for local development work, open up the Mongo Compass client and put the following in the connection string:

+`mongodb://root:foobar@localhost:27017`